Reviewed by Sharon Denny, MS, RDN

 Eat less red meat and choose leaner protein sources: fish, turkey, chicken breast or pork chops.
 Eat vegetable proteins including beans, nuts, seeds and tofu.

 Limit saturated fats from meats, full-fat dairy products and fried foods.
 Replace with healthy fats.
 Snack on an ounce of walnuts or almonds each day, drizzle extra-virgin olive oil on roasted vegetables and salads or add avocado to your sandwich.

 Over-consuming alcohol is linked with poor production of normal, healthy sperm.
 If you drink alcohol, follow these guidelines for men: no more than two drinks a day (one drink equals 12 ounces of beer, 5 ounces of wine or 1½ ounces of spirits).

 - Avoid Cigarettes and Marijuana

 Tobacco use is linked with low sperm counts and slow moving sperm; smoking marijuana over a prolonged period of time can result in low sperm counts and poorly developed sperm.

 Research has shown that overweight and obesity can lead to fertility problems by creating hormonal disturbances.
 Eat right and balance calorie intake with exercise.
-By eating fewer processed foods and more whole foods, like fresh fruits, vegetables, whole grains, healthy fats and lean proteins, there’s less room for mindless eating and empty calorie consumption.
+By eating fewer processed foods and more whole foods — such as fresh fruits, vegetables, whole grains, healthy fats and lean proteins — there’s less room for mindless eating and empty calorie consumption.
 On the flip side, being underweight has negative effects on sperm, such as decreased count and poor function.